patrickoigwilo/osTicket-PrereqsAndInstall/README.md

 </p>

 <h1>osTicket - Installation and Prerequisites</h1>
-This project shows my installation steps and the prerequisites for setting up the open-source help desk ticketing system osTicket.<br />
+This project shows my installation steps and the prerequisites for installing and setting up the open-source help desk ticketing system osTicket.<br />

 <h2>Video Demonstration</h2>